 Quadcopter landed on a slanted roof of the house and slipped into the rain gutter.
 The propellers continued to turn for about five seconds until they stopped.
 As a result, two damaged propellers and, fortunately, no other damage.

 Here is another tip for the Micro SD memory card.
-Ask the salesperson or explore the description or the memory card corresponds to 4K filming.
+Ask the salesperson or explore the description, or the memory card corresponds to 4K filming.
 Don’t fall into the temptation to buy a 128GB cheap but inadequate speed card.
-I almost did it, but fortunately was a knowledgeable salesman and offered a 64GB micro SD card at about the same price.
+I almost did it, but fortunately, was a knowledgeable salesman and offered a 64GB micro SD card at about the same price.

 You can view the numbers in the screenshot.
 Although there’s a mistake, I’ve never flown 209 meters high, maybe close to 100 meters has been.

-Another tip, don’t risk with a distance when flying over the water.
-I had flown over the high seas to film the ship about 3.5 km and ignored RTH (return to home) warning and continue to film the vessel as battery indicates another 40% charge.
+Another tip, don’t risk a distance when flying over the water.
+I had flown over the high seas to film the ship about 3.5 km and ignored RTH (return to home) warning and continue to shoot the vessel as the battery indicates another 40% charge.
 When I returned and landed, it was just 5%.
 So, I think one or two minutes later, and my drone would have fallen into the sea because there was no place to land.
 These last few minutes were scary.